Louwrensth/Fundamental-Constants/README.md

 include 'codata_2018.f90'      !
 Recommended physical constants since 2018

 program test_physical_constants
-  use codata, only: electron_mass use mathematical_constants, only: PI => M_PI
+  !
+It is recommended to use your own names for the constants as the CODATA ! constants have names that are typically long to be descriptive and they ! sometimes also change in a next publication. use codata, only: e_mass => electron_mass use mathematical_constants, only: PI => M_PI implicit none
-  implicit none

-  print *,electron_mass
+  print *,e_mass
   print *,PI

 end program test_physical_constants